lanterndata/docs/060-lantern-cli/030-indexing.md

 # Indexing Server

-With the Lantern CLI's `start-indexing-server` routine, you can create an HNSW index externally to Postgres, without consuming database resources.
+With Lantern CLI's `start-indexing-server` routine, you can create an HNSW index externally to Postgres, without consuming database resources.

-You can read more about how we were able to improve index creation times by 30x over `pgvector` in [this](/blog/hnsw-index-creation) blog post.

 ## Prerequisites